 Third-Party Batteries For Nikon Z6II / Z7II

 Third-party batteries are great to keep around as a backup.
-Nikon is always updating their batteries with new coding and a lot of the older third-party batteries won’t work on the new cameras.
-So for the Z6 II and Z7 II here are a few of the best third-party batteries you can get right now since these will also work in the new cameras like the Zf and the Z8.
+Nikon is always updating its batteries with new coding, and many older third-party batteries won’t work on the new cameras.
+So, for the Z6 II and Z7 II, here are a few of the best third-party batteries you can get right now since these will also work in the new cameras like the Zf and the Z8.

-Note: As always, with third-party batteries, they need to be broken in, so don’t expect amazing performance right out of the box.
-You will need to cycle them, meaning discharge and recharge them about five times before they start performing closer to the official batteries.
+Note: As always, third-party batteries need to be broken in, so don’t expect amazing performance immediately.
+You must cycle them, discharge them, and recharge them about five times before they perform closer to the official batteries.

 SmallRig EN-EL15c Battery Pack